ayotundeakinsola/second-milestone-project/README.md

 * The dashboard provides fans with ratings for movies
 * The dashboard also serves as a guide on movie selection as a result of the movie critics and ratings

 #### Wireframe
 You can find the link to the wireframe here:
 [Wireframe](https://1drv.ms/w/s!AqARRU4jO5elrXUeXA6XbMjqSlMW?e=rWxEYi "Wireframe")

-#### User Stories
+### User Stories

+#### From the Fans perspective:

-* As a customer I want to be able to view a selection of various make up services.
+* As a fan, I want to get an in-depth review from critics and fellow fans on movies released.

-* As as customer I would want to contact the makeup artist.
+* As as a fan, I want to know the revenue a movie generated.

-* As a potential customer and paying customer I want to see the address of the shop
+* As a fan, I am interested in knowing the name of the actors in the movie.

-* As a potential customer and paying customer I want to see the telephone contact of the shop
+* As a fan, I would like to know what year the movie was released.

-* As a potential customer and paying customer I want to contact the makeup artist
+* As a fan, I would like to know the director of my movie selection.

+#### From the Film critics/publication/curator perspective:

-* As a potential customer, I would also want to know the price which can influence my decision.
+* As a film critic,  I would love to give goodd recommendation to the fans.

-* As a potential customer, I would want to see a portfolio/sample of previous make up services rendered.
+* As a film critic, I am interested in the runtime of the movie.

+* As a film critic, I am interested in the number of user votes for movies.

-* As a potential customer, I would love to read about the reviews of some customers who have used R'beauty services.
+* As a publication, I am interested in the metascore of critics.

-* As the make up artist, I want to know more about the makeup artist
+* As a curator, I am intersted in the movie rating.

-* As the make up artist, I want to provide my social media links so that customers can follow my updates

-* As the makeup artist, I want my logo on to be visible on my website

 # Features

+The dataset used in this project is explained in the table below:

 | Columns            | Description                                                                                                      | Variable            |
 |--------------------|------------------------------------------------------------------------------------------------------------------|---------------------|